 Rule 4901:2-19-07 | Determination of weights.

-(A) Nothing in this rule shall be construed as requiring the weighing of shipments, unless the carrier bases its rates and charges on the weight of the shipment.
+(A) Nothing in this rule requires the weighing of shipments, unless the carrier bases its rates and charges on the weight of the shipment.

-(B) Each carrier that establishes household goods rates by weight shall determine the tare weight of each vehicle used in the transportation of household goods by having the vehicle weighed on a certified scale prior to the transportation of each shipment, without the crew thereon, and when so weighed, the fuel tanks on such vehicle shall be full and the vehicle shall contain all pads, chains, dollies, hand trucks and other equipment needed in the transportation of shipment to be loaded thereon.
+(B) Each carrier that establishes household goods rates by weight shall determine the tare weight, inclusive of full fuel tanks and pads, chains, dollies, hand trucks and other equipment needed in the transportation of shipment to be loaded thereon, of each vehicle used in the transportation of household goods by having the vehicle weighed on a certified scale prior to the transportation of each shipment, without the crew thereon.

-(C) The net weight of the shipment shall be obtained by deducting the tare weight from the gross weight, in accordance with 49 C.F.R.
+(C) The net weight of the shipment is obtained by deducting the tare weight from the gross weight, in accordance with 49 C.F.R.
 375.509(a).

-(D) Where no certified scale is available at the point of origin, the gross weight shall be obtained at the nearest certified scale either in the direction of the move or in the direction of the next pickup or delivery, in the case of part loads.
+(D) Where no certified scale is available at the point of origin, the gross weight is obtained at the nearest certified scale either in the direction of the move or in the direction of the next pickup or delivery, in the case of part loads.

 (E) Where no certified scale is available at origin, nor at any point in route or upon destination, a constructive weight, based on seven pounds per cubic foot of properly loaded van space, may be used to substitute for gross weight.

-(F) In the transportation of part loads, this rule shall apply in all respects, except that the gross weight of a vehicle containing one or more part loads may be used as the tare weight of such vehicle as to part loads subsequently loaded thereon.
+(F) In the transportation of part loads, this rule applies in all respects, except that the gross weight of a vehicle containing one or more part loads may be used as the tare weight of such vehicle as to part loads subsequently loaded thereon.

 (G) A consumer or representative of the consumer, upon request, without charge, and using separate transportation, may accompany the carrier to a certified scale to observe the weighing of shipment after loading.